-In assessing which steel-cutting machine is best for your operation, you should consider several variables, including the thickness and dimensions of the plate to be cut.
+In assessing which CNC steel-cutting machine is best for your operation, you should consider several variables, including the thickness and dimensions of the plate to be cut.

 For light to medium industrial applications, there's the Shark Air CNC cutting machine or the Shark HD CNC plasma cutter.
 Each can handle up to 3-inch-thick plates and offers customizable length and width options.

-You're familiar with the three basic states of matter — solid, liquid and gas.
+You're familiar with the three primary states of matter — solid, liquid and gas.
 To change from one state of matter to another requires the addition of energy.
 For instance, if you add energy to ice, a solid, it turns into water, a liquid.
 If you add energy to water, it turns into steam, a gas.

 This creates a current path between the electrode and nozzle, which forms a pilot arc of plasma.
 As the pilot arc touches the workpiece, the plasma arc is transferred to the metal, effectively cutting it into the prescribed pattern.